sidgupt12/git-mcp-server/README.md

 # Claude GitHub MCP Server

-A GitHub MCP Server for Claude Desktop that gives Claude the ability to interact with GitHub pull requests.
+A GitHub MCP Server for Claude Desktop that gives Claude the ability to interact with GitHub repository.

 <details>
 <summary>Here's the JSON to copy</summary>